StueyMC/Visualizations/Examples/Tabulator/ReadMe.md

   - themes
     - TabulatorThemes.js
       - This is where you can add or edit custom pre-built themes for the tabulator
+- versions
+  - A folder containing Tabulator builds that can be imported within Mood.
 - demo
   - A folder containing a demo of the tabulator using fixed data that you can run on localhost
 - dist